General

 The Defense MOU Attachés Group (DMAG) is a Washington, D.C. based group of defense cooperation attachés and defense officials from nations that have Reciprocal Defense Procurement (RDP) Memoranda of Understanding or equivalent agreements with the U.S.

 In the U.S., the requirement to buy domestically takes the form of the Buy American Act, passed in 1933, which precludes the U.S. Government from purchasing supplies or finished goods from outside the U.S. without a waiver.
 A reciprocal defense procurement agreement waives requirements for government entities to buy products domestically, and allows both countries to trade defense equipment with one another.
-The U.S. Defense Federal Acquisition Regulation Supplement (DFARS) 225.872-1 states: “As a result of memoranda of understanding and other international agreements, DoD [Department of Defense] has determined it inconsistent with the public interest to apply restrictions of the Buy American statute or the Balance of Payments Program to the acquisition of qualifying country end products from listed qualifying countries”.
+The U.S. Defense Federal Acquisition Regulation Supplement (DFARS) 225.872-1 states: “As a result of Memoranda of Understanding and other international agreements, DoD [Department of Defense] has determined it inconsistent with the public interest to apply restrictions of the Buy American statute or the Balance of Payments Program to the acquisition of qualifying country end products from listed qualifying countries”.
 DMAG consists of the majority of the qualifying countries.

 Mission